aptos-foundation/AIPs/aips/aip-63.md

 ## Impact

 - Coin Creators: Each coin could be paired with one and only one fungible asset type.
-The existing capabilities such as `MintCapability`, `FreezeCapability`, and `BurnCapability` will be leveraged to generate the corresponding `MintRef`, `TransferRef`, and `BurnRef` for the paired fungible asset.
+The existing capabilities such as `MintCapability`, `FreezeCapability`, and `BurnCapability` will be leveraged to get the corresponding `MintRef`, `TransferRef`, and `BurnRef` for the paired fungible asset.
 - Users: The process is designed to be smooth and uninterrupted, yet it necessitates proactive participation.
 The migration will be initiated when the user activates the migration function.
 Following the migration, all coins within a user's storage will be seamlessly transformed into their corresponding fungible asset forms and all the subsequence deposit will be redirected to the primary fungible store of the asset type.
 - DApps:
   - Smart contract: Existing dApps based on the coin standard won't be disrupted by this migration, as it's designed to be non-breaking.
 Users interacting with these protocols may get either coin or FA of the same asset type depending on whether they migrated or not.
 Same for withdraw.
 Once the migration is complete, all accounts will have their coin represented as fungible asset, enabling the ecosystem to develop using the fungible asset API and issue new fungible assets without a paired coin.
     - Indexing: The impact on indexing services may vary.
 It could be a significant change depending on how these services track balance and supply.
     - Events: Post-migration, only events related to fungible assets will be emitted.
     - WriteSet Modifications: `CoinStore` will be removed when migration code is triggered, replaced by a primary fungible store.
-In some scenarios, both may coexist temporarily.
+Once the user has primary fungible store created, she can never resurrect `CoinStore` so the migration is not reversible.
+If a user does not migrate but get FA via `primary_fungible_store` module, she can have both `CoinStore` and primary fungible store.
+But once she migrates, she will only have primary fungible store for this asset.
 - Wallets:
   - Wallets must be updated to correctly display balances, aggregating the totals of coins and their paired fungible assets, depending on indexing.
   - Following the migration's completion and the emergence of fungible assets without paired coins, it's imperative for wallets to transition to the fungible asset move API, such as for asset transfers.